HL7/phd/src/pagecontent/CoincidentTimeStampObservationProfile.md

 The Coincident Time Stamp Observation is created every connection so data duplication is not an issue.
 Therefore the identifier element of this resource is not used in this profile.

-The Structure Definition for the PHD Coincident Time Stamp Observation Profile is as follows:
+The Structure Definition for the PHD Coincident Time Stamp Observation Profile is given [here](PhdCoincidentTimeStampObservation.html)

+<style>table, th, td {
+border: 1px solid black;
+border-collapse:collapse;
+padding: 6px;}</style>

 ### Meta Data Profile
 The uploader shall populate the Device.meta.profile with http://hl7.org/fhir/uv/phd/StructureDefinition/PhdCoincidentTimeStampObservation indicating this resource is generated following the PHD Implementation Guide.